-Some speakers have a shy leg: it tries to hide behind the other leg!
-This means that they are supporting most of their weight on one leg.
+Nervous speakers sometimes stand on one leg with the other hiding behind it.
+Shy leg syndrome!
+This means that they are supporting most of their weight on the one leg.
 It looks odd and isn’t good for stability.

-Movement should be for a purpose only.
+Movement is best kept for when it can enhance your words.
 For example, if comparing two aspects of something, just moving a couple of feet to one side while saying, “On the other hand …” can help to reinforce the contrast.

 Hands and Arms

-However, the problem is that many speakers are unable to speak without waving their arms around.
-This may be OK if talking about windmills.
-But otherwise it becomes distracting very quickly and so should be avoided.
+However, it can be difficult not to wave your arms around without realising it.
+It may be OK if talking about windmills, but otherwise it becomes distracting very quickly and so should be avoided.

-If we have the use of a lectern, hands can be rested lightly on it to give them something to do.
-Rested lightly, not gripped tightly with white knuckles.
+If you have the use of a lectern, hands can be rested lightly on it to give them something to do.
+Rested lightly, not gripped tightly with white knuckles!

 An alternative, is to rest one hand in the upturned palm of the other, with slightly bent arms.
 This is sometimes known as the cup and saucer approach.